What is roller derby?

 How do I get on a team?

-Home teams are drafted each fall from a pool of new skaters.
+Home teams draft each fall from a pool of new skaters.
 There are also tryouts for our WFTDA Charter team The Lake Effect Furies, which are separate from the home team draft.
-You can join the Queen’s Court our Roller Derby training group at registration points throughout the season.
+You can join the Queen’s Court (our Roller Derby training group) at registration points throughout the season.
 Queen’s Court members are active dues paying members that become eligible for the Fall draft after passing the WFTDA minimum skills assessment.
 The only way to get on a team is to be a member of the Queen’s Court.